 Karnataka PGCET 2020 Exam Centers

-Note: Final centre that is allotted for the candidate will be mentioned on PGCET Admit Card of candidate.
+Note: The final centre that is allotted for the candidate will be mentioned on the Karnataka PGCET 2020 Admit Card of the candidate.

-KEA will announce Karnataka PGCET Results on 2nd week of August (tentative).
-Candidates can check their Karnataka PGCET Results by visiting official website.
+The Karnataka Examinations Authority (KEA) will announce the Karnataka PGCET 2020 Results on their official website.
+Candidates can check their Karnataka PGCET Results by visiting the official website.

-KEA will release the answer within 3 days of Karnataka PGCET Exam Date.
+The KEA will release the answer within 3 days of the Karnataka PGCET Exam Date.
 Students can use this answer key to estimate a rough score by cross-checking their answers with it.

-Note: Candidates who are applying for Karnataka PGCET through GATE Score are required to check their GATE Results.
+Note: Candidates who are applying for the Karnataka PGCET 2020 through GATE Score are required to check their GATE Results.

 Steps to check Karnataka PGCET 2020 Result are given below:

-- Step 1: You need to visit official website of Karnataka PGCET.
+- Step 1: Candidates need to visit the official website of the Karnataka Examinations Authority (KEA)

-- Step 2: Candidates need to click on result tab.
+- Step 2: On the homepage of the website, click on the result tab.

-- Step 5: Karnataka PGCET Results will be displayed on screen and candidates can download the results for future references.
+- Step 4: The Karnataka PGCET 2020 results will be displayed on screen and candidates can download the results for future references.

 Karnataka PGCET 2020 Cut Off

-Details regarding Karnataka PGCET Cut Off are given below:
+The details regarding Karnataka PGCET 2020 Cut Off are given below:

-- KEA will release Karnataka PGCET Cut Off ranks for all disciplines course wise, category wise and college wise on the official website.
+- The KEA will release the Karnataka PGCET 2020 Cut Off ranks for all disciplines course wise, category wise and college wise on the official website.

 - Cut off can be referred by students to get an idea about which college he/she might get.